Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

 \begin{claim} $X_\infty\notin \partial\Omega_{(\alpha,\beta)}$ \end{claim}

 \begin{proof}

-Suppose $X_\infty$ were in the boundary of the component of the chosen $(\alpha,\beta)$-neighbourhood.
-Since we required a backward parabolic cylinder in which the surgery flow is a graph over the original flow in some neighbourhood of the boundary, we certainly rule out surgeries accumulating `spatially' to a point the boundary.
-Thus, it remains to check that surgeries cannot accumulate backward in time to a point in the boundary.
+Suppose $X_\infty$ were in the boundary of the chosen $(\alpha,\beta)$-neighbourhood.
+Item (iii) of Definition \ref{brokenflow} required a backward parabolic cylinder centred at each point in the boundary in which the surgery flow is a graph over the original flow.
+This immediately rules out surgeries being performed in this neighbourhood, and thus preventing accumulation forward in time (i.e. $t_i<t_\infty$, for infinitely many $i$) or `spatially' ($t_i=t_\infty$, for infinitely many $i$) within a given time-slice to a point the boundary.
+Thus, it remains to check that surgeries cannot accumulate backward in time ($t_i>t_\infty$, for infinitely many $i$) to a point in the boundary.

-Recall, in the definition of surgery, we required a neighbourhood, $N_i$, in which the surgery flow was a $\delta$-graph over $\mathcal{M}$.
-Thus, there is a backwards parabolic cylinder $P$ centred at $X_\infty$ in which we can write $\surgi$ as a graph over $\mathcal{M}$.
+We first prove a smooth convergence result.
+Again we recall Item (iii) of Definition \ref{brokenflow}.
+There is a backwards parabolic cylinder $P=P(X_\infty, 2\xi H_\mathrm{bdd})$ centred at $X_\infty$ in which we can write $\surgi$ as a graph over $\mathcal{M}$.
 This is true for all $i$.
-As previously highlighted, no surgeries occur in this parabolic cylinder.
-Clearly $\surgi\cap P$ is a sequence of smooth unit-regular Brakke flows, and thus converge to some limit flow.
-The $\varepsilon$-barriers show that the support of this Brakke flow is the original flow.
-Finally, we note that being a small graph gives the sequence converges locally smoothly in $P$ to $\mathcal{M}\cap P$ (Graphically controls multiplicity, smooth convergence follows by White regularity).
+As mentioned above, being a small graph over the original flow rules out surgeries occurring in this parabolic cylinder.
+Clearly $\surgi\cap P$ is a sequence of smooth unit-regular Brakke flows, and thus converge to some limiting Brakke flow $\mathcal{N}$ in $P$.
+Hausdorff convergence shows that the support of $\mathcal{N}$ is $\textrm{supp}(\mathcal{M}\cap P)$.
+Finally, we note that being a small graph controls the multiplicity of the flows with surgery and thus the sequence converges locally smoothly in $P$ to $\mathcal{M}\cap P$ by White regularity.